MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

 ### Example (error dialog with two actions)

-The following AL code illustrates how to setup an error dialog with two actions.
+The following AL code illustrates how to set up an error dialog with two actions.

 ```AL
 var